-Selecting the right method of grain or animal feed grinding is a critical decision in that it directly affects the blendability, digestibility and performance of your livestock greatly.
-The ideal feed grinder necessary is determined by feed size, feed rate, operating conditions and desired product output for feed processing.
-Stedman offers two types of industrial hammer mill grinders that transform the consistency of soft and rough animal feeds by using the pulverizing technique of a hammer mill grinder to produce a finished particle.
+The ideal grinder necessary is determined by feed size, feed rate, operating conditions and desired product output for processing.
+Stedman offers two types of industrial hammer mill grinders that transform the consistency of soft and rough materials by using the pulverizing technique of a hammer mill grinder to produce a finished particle.

 What is the difference between A and B Series Grinders?

-"Up running," or the A Series feed grinder, Stedman Hammer Mills provide multiple size reduction stages for friable animal feed materials and "down running," or B Series Hammer Mills, are most suitable for fibrous animal feed materials due to high concentration of shearing actions within the unit.
+"Up running," or the A Series feed grinder, Stedman Hammer Mills provide multiple size reduction stages for materials and "down running," or B Series Hammer Mills, are most suitable for fibrous materials due to high concentration of shearing actions within the unit.

 Type A “Up Running” Hammer Mill